Courage-1984/Dataset-Forge/docs/README_full.md

 venv312\Scripts\python -m pytest --maxfail=5 --disable-warnings -v tests/
 ```

 - All major features are covered by robust, non-interactive tests.
+This includes all DPID implementations (BasicSR, OpenMMLab, Phhofm, and Umzi), which are fully tested using public APIs and monkeypatching for reliability.
 - Tests use monkeypatching and dummy objects for reliability.
 - One test is marked XFAIL (ignore patterns in directory tree); this is expected and not a failure.